 During the holidays it gets much much harder to find a parking spot.
 Disney also offers preferred parking for an additional fee.
 However, Magic Kingdom’s preferred parking is usually not worth the money because it’s much more expensive and many times the parking isn’t that much closer.

 Monorail or Ferry Boat?

 If you’ve never been to the Magic Kingdom before it’s one of the few parks where the parking is actually not adjacent to the park itself.
-Which means you have to take a monorail or a ferry boat to get to the park from the parking lot and the monorail and ferry boat are usually busiest from 10 AM to noon as well.
+This means you have to take a monorail or a ferry boat to get to the park from the parking lot and the monorail and ferry boat are usually busiest from 10 AM to noon as well.

 However, you’ll definitely want to ride both the monorail and the ferry boat at some point during your vacation because they are very scenic and a great way to just relax and unwind.

 Be sure to have those cameras ready if you take this route as you approach the Magic Kingdom on the monorail; because you get great views of Cinderella Castle as well as the train station.

 This also gives you a chance to scope out the park entry lines and see which ones are the shortest.
 The other option from Magic Kingdom parking to the park itself the ferry boat.
 It actually takes a lot more people than the monorail, but it does take longer due to docking and unloading procedures.